Open Spring Leagues : Indoor

 - If you know in advance that your team is going to need to forfeit a game, we encourage you to contact us as soon as possible.
 We will do everything that we can to reschedule your game, but this does not mean that your team will not receive the loss as a forfeit if we cannot accommodate your needs.

-- Playoff Eligibility: teams that notch more than 2 forfeits in 1 regular season will not be eligible for the playoffs.
+- Playoff Eligibility: teams that notch more than two (2) forfeits in one (1) regular season will not be eligible for the playoffs.

 - A game ball will be provided by USS.
 Only balls provided by the League will be allowed in play.